HCVE/unos-ml/README.md

 jupyter notebook
 ```

+Additional dependencies: `R` and `pROC` package

 ## How to

-- Pipelines are stored in `./heart_transplant_evaluate_*.py`

 - Results are shown in `./results.ipynb` (https://nbviewer.jupyter.org/github/HCVE/unos-ml/blob/master/results.ipynb).

+- Pipelines are defined in `./pipelines.py`

+- The script to run full analysis: `python ./run_all.py`.
+It saves data to `data` folder from where it is loaded by `results.ipynb`

-- The unos data are not part of this repo.
+- The UNOS data are not part of this repo.
 You need to put them into `../unos-data/unos.csv`

 ## Additional information